nuuuwan/news_lk3_data/README.md

 *2024-11-06 05:27:00* · [`dailyftlk`](https://www.ft.lk/columns/President-AKD-s-Govt-revolves-around-policies-of-RW-and-MR-Milinda-Rajapaksa/4-768870) · `en`

+It seems that the NPP Government does not have any new or innovative ways to run the country.
+President Anura Kumara is just following the path that Ranil Wickremesinghe took in terms of reforms and Mahinda Rajapaksa when it comes to infrastructure development.
+He follows both the leaders.
+With regard to national security, he can follow Gotabaya Rajapaksa.
+Earlier, the NPP was condemning the state intelligence agencies to get political mileage but now President Anura Kumara’s stance is different.
+This shows he is now on the correct path by following all previous leaders

 Says SLPP is the best party which can give leadership to social democracy

 Claims Sajith Premadasa has absolutely failed and SLPP has great opportunity to take leadership of the Opposition